na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 Reply in two steps.

-Step 1: Provide me with an analysis on the potential ESL markings in the text I provided.
+Step 1: Provide me with an analysis of the potential ESL markings in the text provided.
-Step 2: Revise the text applying the analysis.
+Step 2: Revise the text by applying the analysis.
 ```